 Apart from that, many types of research and study back this fact and says people who do not swim are more prone to depression and anxiety.
 Swimming also is known to improve your sleep pattern.
 Since it engages every muscle in your body, it is known to make you sleep more soundly.

 Orthopedists claim that swimming can help bone mass and those who swim often have greater bone mass than those who don’t swim.
 It is especially good for women because swimming regularly can prevent osteoporosis in your late forties.

 Swimming is also used as a part of treatment for osteoporosis, but if you wish to prevent it from an early age you should start swimming.
 Whether it’s men or women when they reach a certain age, they start to feel that their bones are deteriorating swimming can prevent your bones from deteriorating too early.

 Swimming makes your muscles more flexible.
 Water has factors such as water resistance, buoyancy, and water temperature, and all these factors force your muscle to work harder than they do any other form of exercise.
 This makes them flexible and strengthens them.

 These factors also lengthen your muscles instead of making them look fat and bulky.
 A swimmer has a more toned and lean body and that is what makes it flexible.
 The flexibility makes you less prone to injuries and helps you with other forms of exercises.

 Great for Diabetic Patients

-Swimming is an aerobic exercise which can improve insulin sensitivity in the body.
+Swimming is an aerobic exercise that can improve insulin sensitivity in the body.
 It is not a cure for diabetes, but it can help with insulin sensitivity to a certain extent.
-Not only that it burns calories, decreases levels of fat in the body, improves metabolism and much more.
+Not only that it burns calories, decreases levels of fat in the body, improves metabolism, and much more.

 All of these things are needed by diabetic patients as they have to watch their weight and other factors to stay healthy.
 If someone has diabetes type two, they are prone to heart diseases and swimming also prevents that.
 So swimming is a great form of exercise for diabetic patients.